jonathanpberger/fowd/fowd.md

 !SLIDE
+Welcome to
+# Code Management
-# Code Management for Designers
+# for Designers
+Future of Web Design, NYC
+November 2011

+!SLIDE
+# Hi!

+- I'm jonathanpberger
+- I make stuff

 !SLIDE
 # What it says on the tin